apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 sidebar_position: 3
 ---

-## Using Hadoop resource in Flink on K8s
+## Using Apache Hadoop resource in Flink on Kubernetes

-Using Hadoop resources under the StreamPark Flink-K8s runtime, such as checkpoint mount HDFS, read and write Hive, etc. The general process is as follows:
+Using Hadoop resources under StreamPark's Flink Kubernetes runtime, such as checkpoint mount HDFS, read and write Hive, etc. The general process is as follows:

-#### 1、HDFS
+### 1. Apache HDFS

-​       To put flink on k8s related resources in HDFS, you need to go through the following two steps:
+To put flink on k8s-related resources in HDFS, you need to go through the following two steps:

-##### i、add `shade jar`
+#### 1.1 Add the shaded jar

-​            By default, the flink image pulled from Docker does not include hadoop-related jars.
+By default, the Flink image pulled from Docker does not include Hadoop-related jars.
 Here, flink:1.14.5-scala_2.12-java8 is taken as an example, as follows:

 ```shell
 [flink@ff]  /opt/flink-1.14.5/lib